 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2007.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) applicants - no gender Total first-time, first-year (freshman) applicants 2,329 2,497 27 4,853 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total first-time, first-year (freshman) admitted 697 843 1,540 Total full-time, first-time, first-year men who enrolled 256 Total part-time, first-time, first-year men who enrolled 0 Total full-time, first-time, first-year women who enrolled 268 Total part-time, first-time, first-year women who enrolled 0 contingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes No If yes, please answer the questions below for Fall 2007 admissions: C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission wa contingent on space availability) If yes, please answer the questions below for Fall 2007 admissions: Do you have a policy of placing students on a waiting list?
-Yes No If yes, please answer the questions below for Fall 2007 admissions:
+Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) applicants - no gender Total first-time, first-year (freshman) applicants 2,566 3,182 32 5,780 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total first-time, first-year (freshman) admitted 531 757 1,288 Total full-time, first-time, first-year men who enrolled 224 Total part-time, first-time, first-year men who enrolled 0 Total full-time, first-time, first-year women who enrolled 298 Total part-time, first-time, first-year women who enrolled 0

-Total full-time, first-time, first-year students who enrolled: 524
+Total full-time, first-time, first-year students who enrolled: 522